 I do not remember eating them, but they were trendy in old times.
 The size is smaller than a regular Chilean empanada.
-The filling is onion cooked with our traditional mix of condiments: paprika, oregano, and cumin.
+The filling is onion cooked with our traditional condiments: paprika, oregano, and cumin.

 I teamed up with my husband for this recipe.
 I cooked the onions, and he made the dough and empanadas.

 You may also like the recipe: Chilean Beef Empanadas de Pino.Print

 - 1 1/4 cup flour